Archibald Kennedy, 3rd Marquess of Ailsa: Sailing

+At the time of his death, he was the oldest member of the Royal Yacht Squadron.
+In his will, he left the King of the Netherlands Cup, won by his yacht Sleuthhound in 1883, to the Royal Yacht Squadron.

 Personal life

 Lord Ailsa was twice married.
 His first marriage took place on 7 March 1871 to Hon.
 Evelyn Stuart, daughter of Charles Stuart, 12th Lord Blantyre and Lady Evelyn Sutherland-Leveson-Gower (herself a daughter of George Sutherland-Leveson-Gower, 2nd Duke of Sutherland).
 Together, they were the parents of five children: